pmayd/hugoinaction-1/Readme.md

 ### Branches

 The branches in this repository correspond to the sections of Hugo In Action.
+Each chapter also has a branch with all the resource files that can used to build the Acme Corporation website following the steps as discussed in the book.

 | Branch / Code Section | Book Section |
 |      ----------       |   ---   |